AuReMe/esmecata/README.md

 * `-b/--busco`: filter proteomes using BUSCO score (default is 0.8)

-It is possible to filter proteomes according to to their BUSCO score (from Uniprot documentation: `The Benchmarking Universal Single-Copy Ortholog (BUSCO) assessment tool is used, for eukaryotic and bacterial proteomes, to provide quantitative measures of UniProt proteome data completeness in terms of expected gene content.`).
+It is possible to filter proteomes according to to their BUSCO score (from UniProt documentation: `The Benchmarking Universal Single-Copy Ortholog (BUSCO) assessment tool is used, for eukaryotic and bacterial proteomes, to provide quantitative measures of UniProt proteome data completeness in terms of expected gene content.`).
 It is a percentage between 0 and 1 showing the quality of the proteomes that esmecata will download.
 By default esmecata uses a BUSCO score of 0.80, it will only download proteomes with a BUSCO score of at least 80%.

 * `--ignore-taxadb-update`: ignore need to udpate ete3 taxaDB